zazuko/travertin/tutorial/TUTORIAL-Travertin-with-docker.md

-# Zazuko aLOD tutorial
+# Zazuko Travertin tutorial

-This tutorial describes how to deply an instance of aLOD using with [docker](https://www.docker.com/)
+This tutorial describes how to deply an instance of Travertin using with [docker](https://www.docker.com/)

 ## Requirements